bcgov/design-system/components/text_input/README.md

 In addition to [fundamental accessibility]() requirements, this component meets or exceeds the [WCAG 2.0 AA](https://www.w3.org/TR/WCAG20/) standards by incorporating the following criteria.

 ### Colour Contrast
-* Thick boarders help better define the text input area
+* Thick borders help better define the text input area

 ### Keyboard Navigation
 * Yellow focus supports tab navigation for use without a mouse